-Loss of material should be reported immediately to the Senior Assistant Librarian, if the book is not found within two weeks, the borrower must replace the same book, and otherwise, he/she must pay the charges as prescribed by Library.
-For further information visit the health care library webpage.
+Loss of material should be reported immediately to the Senior Assistant Librarian.
+If the book is not found within two weeks, the borrower must replace the same book, and otherwise, he/she must pay the charges as prescribed by Library.
+For further information, visit the health care library webpage.

-Name Designation

-Mr. S. Santharooban Senior Assistant Librarian Gr.II

-B.ScHons (Zoology) (EUSL), M.Sc (Pera),

-M.LIS (Col), M.Sc (Pera)
+Name Affiliation Mr. S. Santharooban Senior Assistant Librarian Gr.II B.ScHons (Zoology) (EUSL), M.Sc (Envt.Sci)(Pera), M.LIS (Col), M.Sc (Appl.Stat) (Pera)

-Ms. Lavanya Lavakumaran Assistant librarian

-B.Sc.
-Agric.(Hons.), (EUSL), M.Sc (UPDN)